tamirmgl05/surfs_up/README.md

 › The average temperature in June is about 75F.

-› In June temperature was in between 64F and 85F.
+› In June, temperature was in between 64F and 85F.

 › 75 percent of the time temperature was under 77F.